 LM performance can be increased by incorporating factors like reasoning traces/chain-of-thought or explanations \citep{nye2021show,wei2022chain,suzgun2022challenging,zhou2022teaching,lampinen2022can,kojima2022large} in the prompt, and these strategies are particularly useful in challenging reasoning cases.
 We therefore include both reasoning traces and explanations in our prompt examples; at test time we allow the LM to generate its own explanations and reasoning traces at the appropriate places in the episode.
 We also choose the example shots for the prompt by optimizing for performance on new samples of tasks involving the two trained dimensions \citep{liu2023pretrain,lampinen2022can}.
 For more details, including an example episode, see Appx. \ref{appx:envs:ooo:lm}.

 In Fig. \ref{fig:lm} we show the results.
-Given a strong four-shot prompt, the language model can generalize correctly to new instances of the dimensions that were relevant in the prompt; critically, it can also generalize to new instances of the held-out dimension in each case.
+Given a strong four-shot prompt, the language model can generalize correctly to new instances of the dimensions that were relevant in the prompt; critically, it can also generalize to new instances of the held-out dimension in each case (and even to a somewhat harder test with an added object; Appendix \ref{app:supp_exp:lm_extra_object}.)
 However, explanations are critical for this generalization.
 In Appendix \ref{app:supp_exp:lm_all_explanations} we show that either explanations or chain-of-thought reasoning suffice to provide some benefit, but results are most reliable when both are provided together.
 Thus, the language model is able to build on its strong prior knowledge to generalize, but only when supported by some form of explanation.